sybrew/the-seo-framework/readme.txt

 			* This may not yield effective on every site, depending on the PHP configuration.
 		* Redirects no longer occur when using the Customizer.
 			* WordPress already has a protection against this by bouncing you back; but, you can now preview the page.
+		* The notice-dismiss button color is now the same as WordPress' default.
 	* **Compatibility:**
 		* We took our hands off the WordPress Rewrite system.
 All plugin conflicts related to this are no longer our problem--albeit, it never was our fault.
 			* Now, we are able to finally implement Polylang's broken system for the sitemap.
 As such, all sitemaps now work with Polylang.